Gravios/MTA/README.md

 		data located in a different
 		location.

-	5. Add the following lines to your startup.m file in the specified order.
+	5. Add the following line to your startup.m file in the specified order.

-       Note: The order is important.
-Some functions within MTA must override their counterpart in the labbox.

-       %% Labbox
-       addpath(genpath('/gpfs01/sirota/homes/share/matlab/labbox'));
-       rmpath(genpath('/gpfs01/sirota/homes/share/matlab/labbox/.git'));

        %% MTA
        MTAstartup.m;

 	6. Try it out: See MTA/analysis/example_code.m to get started.

-	7. Complain to me if there are any bugs, but only if it has 7 or 11 legs, if it has 6 use your entomology skills to identify it.
+	7. Complain to me if there are any bugs.